softwaremill/akka-http-session/README.md

 ````

 Note that the size of the cookie is limited to 4KB, so you shouldn't put too much data in there (the signature takes
 about 50 characters).
-Typically the session will contain the user id, username or a token, and the rest will be read
+Typically the session contains a user id, username or a token, and the rest is read on the
-on the server (from a database, memcache server etc.)
+server (from a database, memcache server etc.).

 You can require a session to be present or optionally require a session: